gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "What?
 No, no!"
 Sehdie's father pulled a white cotton handkerchief from his sleeve, hoping I think to stop the bleeding, but he was too late.
-One drop, two, a third---it was done.
+One drop, two, a third—it was done.
 All of a sudden I tasted copper in my mouth.
 A chill stiffened my spine as a sudden urge to be elsewhere took hold of me.
 There was something I needed to do…

 I raised my hand and spread my fingers, thinking, *Saints, what have I done now?* The wound had already healed and scarred.
 The oath had taken.
-One in a thousand, once in a lifetime---everyone gave different odds, but everyone knew the sign.
+One in a thousand, once in a lifetime—everyone gave different odds, but everyone knew the sign.

 Sehdie's aunt's gasped, then giggled like a little girl.
 Clapping her hands